killumslow/Open-Social-Diversity-Initiative/content/culture.md

 High level description of corporate culture what it means and its importance.

-focus on the primarily used corporate and organizational culture
+Focus on the primarily used corporate and organizational culture
-- Heiarchical
+- Hiearchical
-  - position/senority based
+  - position/seniority based
   - chain of command
   - distance between workers and managers
   - merit based reward system